i582/wallet-engine/README.md

 The preview is information, not permission to send.
 A preview failure does not block `send`.

 Chain state can change after the preview.
-Therefore, `send` never reuses the preview message, sequence number, or expiration time.
+Therefore, `send` always rebuilds the wallet message from fresh account state. `engineDefault` also resolves a new expiration from provider time. `exact` preserves the timestamp in the intent.

 Call `send` after user confirmation.
-Give it a unique operation ID, destination, nanogram amount, and wallet secret reference.
+Give it a unique operation ID and the same immutable `SendIntent` that the user approved.

+`SendIntent` contains one `SendMessage` and one expiration policy.
+A message contains its destination, amount, body, and optional destination `StateInit`.
+The body is empty, a plaintext comment, or one caller-built payload cell.

+Use `engineDefault` expiration for a normal wallet transfer.
+Use `exact` only when a trusted caller supplies a Unix expiration timestamp.
+TON Connect uses `exact` to preserve the dApp `valid_until` value.

 Set `sendValiditySeconds` in `WalletClientConfig` according to your product's submission policy.
 The engine adds this duration to the synchronization time